Wood scores career-high 28 as Pistons blow out Spurs

 The Pistons led 59-51 at the half, outshooting the Spurs 51% to 41%.
 Detroit also had an 24-9 advantage in points off 3-pointers, but was hampered by nine turnovers.

-Detroit expanded its lead to 72-57 in the first four minutes of the third quarter.
+Detroit expanded its lead to 72-57 in the first 4 minutes of the third quarter.
 Bruce Brown had nine points in the surge.

-The Spurs fouled Andre Drummond on back-to-back possessions later in the quarter, and he made one of the four free throws.
-Pistons coach Dwane Casey replaced him with Wood, who had put up nine points and four rebounds in 7 first-half minutes.
+The Spurs fouled Drummond on back-to-back possessions later in the quarter, and he made one of the four free throws.
+Casey replaced him with Wood, who had put up nine points and four rebounds in 7 first-half minutes.

 Wood quickly added another nine points and two rebounds, helping the Pistons expand the margin to 96-71 at quarter’s end.